alx-xlx/spotify-github-profile/setup.md

 * Register on [Vercel](https://vercel.com/) (Log in with GitHub)

+* Verify and Fill in Your Name etc

 * Create project linked to *your* GitHub repo
+(Import Git Repository > Enter the URL of newly forked Repository > Install Vercel on Personal Account)

+* Next you will have to specify the directory that contains the source code (Select the root directory `` and then proceed to fill in ENV Variables)

 * Add Environment Variables:
     * `https://vercel.com/<YourName>/<ProjectName>/settings/environment-variables`